firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-65/2019-03-12-the-blanched-bones-the-tyrant-wind.md

 teaser: "I hope I am so sticky and rangy that he cannot force the hate in my veins down his steel throat.
 I hope he chokes on my solid, frozen heart."
 author-img: karen-osborne.jpg
 author-bio: |
   Karen Osborne lives in Baltimore with two violins, an autoharp, four cameras, a husband and a bonkers orange cat.
 She’s been a reporter, a wedding videographer, a newspaper photographer, a high school English teacher, a Starfleet captain and a Scottish fiddler.
 Her short fiction currently appears at Escape Pod and is forthcoming in _Beneath Ceaseless Skies_.
 She is a graduate of Viable Paradise and the Clarion Writers’ Workshop, and while she hasn’t yet climbed the mountain herself, she keeps on staring at the skies.
 Karen can be found on Twitter at @karenthology and at [karenosborne.com](http://www.karenosborne.com).
+art: the-blanched-bones-the-tyrant-wind.jpg
+caption: "TK"
+artist: Bernard Lee
+artist-img: bernard-lee.jpg
+artist-bio: |
+  Bernard Lee was born and raised in Orange County, CA and graduated with a BFA in Illustration from Syracuse University.
+After working in New York City for a few years as an Art Director at Scientific American, he now resides in California again creating illustrations for the publishing, editorial and entertainment industries as well as for private collectors.
+Past clients include Rockstar Games, Variety, Scientific American, Macmillan, VICE and more.
 proofread: false
 ---